provenance-io/docs/ecosystem/community/delegator.md

 #### Slashing

 In order to keep validators accountable for running the blockchain securely the network will slash stake in certain scenarios.
-It is good to note that delegators share in this risk because they too have Hash staked on Provenance.
+It is good to note that delegators share in this risk because they too have Hash staked on Provenance Blockchain.